 Do you have a stack of research for a problem ancestor?
 The one who is hard to pin down.
 The one with unknown parents.
 How do you even get started on the brick walls in your family tree?
 Join in this summer’s Research Like a Pro series and see if you can make progress in your research skills and journey in finding your family.
+To read more about the process, check out my book, Research Like a Pro: A Genealogist’s Guide.

 In Researching Like a Pro, Part 1, your task was to analyze your pedigree then formulate a research objective.
 Your objective needed to have key identifiers and you were to write it down.
 Whether you are using a research notebook or an electronic document, you need a place to write down your objective and the analysis you’ll be doing next.
 I use Google Docs so that my information is available on all of my devices.